-Review: Seattle Opera stages a ‘Rigoletto’ that’s a sure-fire argument starter
+Review: Seattle Opera stages a ‘Rigoletto’ that’s a surefire argument starter

 The true villain in this show is the entourage — the mutually enabling, toxically masculine mob.
 (Hume indicts the church, too, by adding two clergymen to the group, clearly doing nothing to stop the debauchery.)
 It’s hinted that despite his power, the Duke’s abuse of women is driven partly by peer pressure.
 Does this exonerate him at all?
 When he first hears of Gilda’s abduction, Avetisyan as the Duke shows a flash of anguish — but quickly has to pretend to approve of the crime for machismo’s sake.
 Yongzhao Yu, the Sunday cast’s Duke, plays this scene more straightforwardly; rather than being troubled by the kidnapping, he moves right into predatory mode.

 Two well-matched trios take the double-cast principal roles.
-Avetisyan is joined by Madison Leonard as Gilda and Lester Lynch as Rigoletto in one of the casts; their counterparts in the other cast are Yu, Soraya Mafi, and Giuseppe Altomare.
+Avetisyan is joined by Madison Leonard as Gilda and Lester Lynch as Rigoletto in one of the casts; their counterparts in the other cast are Yu, Soraya Mafi and Giuseppe Altomare.
 Very broadly speaking, the former cast’s voices are a bit gutsier and their delivery more showily emotive, the latter cast’s lighter and brighter.
 Both Gildas make their big solo moment, the aria “Caro nome,” the production’s vocal highlight, affecting and technically sure.
 (It’s a twittery throwback to the “canary arias” of an earlier generation of Italian composers — naturally, because Gilda’s an old-fashioned girl.)

-Hume’s two previous productions for Seattle Opera have been comedies, Rossini’s “Count Ory” and “Barber of Seville,” and she brings out several comic touches here too, unfortunately including one ill-advised idea that nearly kills the mood of the abduction scene.
+Hume’s two previous productions for Seattle Opera have been comedies, Rossini’s “Count Ory” and “Barber of Seville,” and she brings out several comic touches here, too, unfortunately including one ill-advised idea that nearly kills the mood of the abduction scene.
 But “Rigoletto’s” darkest joke is that Sparafucile, the hit man Rigoletto hires to take care of the Duke — sung powerfully by Ante Jerkunica — is one of the opera’s very few characters with an unshifting moral code.
 On top of that, a staging decision is made here that actually makes him halfway heroic.
 The irony caps wonderfully this compelling and provocative staging — lots of theatrical excitement but no easy answers.

 “Rigoletto” by Giuseppe Verdi.
 Through Aug.
 28; Seattle Opera, Marion Oliver McCaw Hall, 321 Mercer St., Seattle; tickets start at $35; 206-389-7676, seattleopera.org